-This blog was co-authored by Luthando Dlamini (Candidate Attorney).
+This blog was co-authored by Adriaan Lourens, candidate attorney.

 In July 2023, the South African Competition Commission published its final report and decision in relation to its long-ongoing online intermediation platforms market inquiry.
 This is the first market inquiry to be completed following substantial amendments to the market inquiry provisions of the Competition Act which were aimed at increasing the Commission’s powers when conducting